Skip to content

 )

-Note that this library name must be what the BSR specifies, not the name of the CMake file from step 1 or the name used with FetchContent.
+This library name must be what the BSR specifies, not the name of the CMake file from step 1 or the name used with FetchContent.
 This is because it's named this way in the downloaded content from the BSR.

 Troubleshooting